Skip to main content

 • MyRental (TransUnion)

-2. Request a Copy from Your Landlord or Property Manager
+2) Request Records from Your Landlord or Property Manager

-Some rental information, like evictions or unpaid rent sent to collections, may appear on your credit report.
-You can get a free copy at AnnualCreditReport.com.
+Items like evictions or collections may appear on your credit.
+Get a free copy at AnnualCreditReport.com.

 Step-by-Step: How to Pull and Review Your Rental History